 It's almost four years since my debut novel, Everything Happens For A Reason was published!

 Time certainly flies when you're having fun!
 Where has the time gone?
-Well, I've published two more books in this series and a standalone novel in the meantime.
+Well, I'm proud to say that I've published three more books in the meantime.
 But today I'd like to take an opportunity to offer you a deeper insight into this romantic tale of love, loss and new beginnings.

 What's it all about?